ga-wdi-boston/code-retreat/README.md

 cell.

 The hardest part might be getting started.
-Decide what class you want to use to represent cells or tiles, write a spec that expects that class, and then write the class to make it pass.
-Then, start adding small features to your class test-first.
+Decide what class you want to use to represent cells or tiles.
+Then, start adding small features to your class one at a time.

 For pairing exercises, try using one computer, and pass it between yourself and your pair.
 Work together and in sequence.
 You and pair should not be working in